 What is a debt-to-income ratio?
 Why is the 43% debt-to-income ratio important?

 Your debt-to-income ratio is all your monthly debt payments divided by your gross monthly income.
-This number is one way lenders measure your ability to manage the payments you make every month to repay the money you have borrowed.
+This number is one way lenders measure your ability to manage the monthly payments to repay the money you plan to borrow.

 To calculate your debt-to-income ratio, you add up all your monthly debt payments and divide them by your gross monthly income.
 Your gross monthly income is generally the amount of money you have earned before your taxes and other deductions are taken out.
 For example, if you pay $1500 a month for your mortgage and another $100 a month for an auto loan and $400 a month for the rest of your debts, your monthly debt payments are $2,000. ($1500 + $100 + $400 = $2,000.)
 If your gross monthly income is $6,000, then your debt-to-income ratio is 33 percent. ($2,000 is 33% of $6,000.)